farahc123/tech501-week2/Creating app and DB VMs.md

 ## Getting app running in background with pm2

 - From now on, we want the app running in the background using PM2
+- note that PM2 is a **daemon**, which means it runs in the background -- by default programmes running in the background need to be **explicitly stopped** after every use
 - High-level steps:
 > 1. Install PM2
 > 2. Check it's working with <code>--version</code>